 Especially for the Monte Carlo simulations the absolute level of the interference probability is likely to be different.
 However, using the same method of interpreting the results, the same conclusion can be drawn.

+In particular, the following text, quoted from ECC Report 240 related to PPDR Base station impact on DTT above 470 MHz, applies to LTE450 base station impact to DTT above 470 MHz:

+"The results of the theoretical co-existence analyses with DTT demonstrate interferences from the PPDR LTE400 system to DTT reception when the PPDR system is adjacent in the frequency domain to the lower DTT Channel, i.e. Channel 21.
+Nevertheless, the risk of interference can be reduced by at a set of technical measures including a guard band of up to 3 MHz between DTT and PPDR BSs and an appropriate limit of the corresponding PPDR BS out-of-band emissions.
+Furthermore additional mitigation measures may be required to solve possible residual interference from PPDR BSs on a case by case basis in a manner similar to the situation between LTE800 and DTT".

 LTE 400 Base Station OOBE e.i.r.p. levels for protection of DTT above 470 MHz are given in Table 16 below.

 Table 16: PPDR 400 Base Station OOBE e.i.r.p. levels for protection of DTT above 470 MHz